nctung4/Customer_Segmentation/README.md

 **Classification:**

 The most accurate final models were the Support Vector Classifier, and the Logistic Regression.
 They both had approximately 98% accuracy, on the dataset.
+In the future I will check the AUC as well, which is a far more sophisticated indicator than the accuracy.

 **Support Vector Classifier:**